Be sure to review your benefit summary before visiting your doctor. Know what's covered, what's not, and what needs preapproval.

-Log in to check benefits
+Sign in to check your benefits.

 Medical costs depend on whether you visit an in-network doctor or hospital, how much is billed, and what the coverage is for your specific plan.

-All plans cover an annual preventive care visit to your primary care doctor.
 What's covered depends on how old you are, and, in some cases, whether you're at high risk for certain health issues or diseases.
 Find out more about preventive health coverage.

 When you have more than one health plan, your health coverage is subject to what's known as coordination of benefits.
 Please complete the other coverage questionnaire to let us know that you have another policy.
 One policy will be primary, and the other will be secondary.
 You'll want to make sure both plans know you'll need coordination of benefits to help process your claims more quickly.